NontuthuzeloM24/NONMTO25498_FTO2506_GroupA_Nontuthuzelo-Mtolo_CDV01/README.md

 2. **Long-term Goals** (3-5 years and beyond):

-   - Outline your long-term career aspirations.
+   - Outlining my long-term career aspirations.

      ✅Become a Front-end Developer

      ✅Advance to a Senior or Lead Developer Role

      ✅Work in a Creative or Mission-Driven Tech Industry

    - Describe how these align with my interests and skills.